glossopm/conferences-blog/public/talks/how-to-get-a-mentee-without-telling-them-summary-of-erin-fox.md

 Being a good mentee means being open and willing to learn.
 It also means showing up prepared with questions and valuing your mentor's time.

 ## Stories of Mentorship
-Erin shared three stories of how she found mentors without directly asking them:
+Erin shared three stories of different ways she found mentors without directly asking them:

 1. **Mentorship Programs** - One company Erin worked for had a mentorship program where employees could pair up with a teammate once a week for an hour.
 The program had shared goals, and participants could work on side-projects for the company.
 You can even set up a mentorship program with a colleague during Learning and Development time.
 2. **Pair Programming** - Participating in pair programming can be a good way of getting and giving micro-mentorship opportunities.